 Russia possesses the world's only nuclear icebreaker fleet designed to meet maritime transportation objectives in the Arctic based on the application of advanced nuclear technology.
-Currently Rosatomflot (a Rosatom company) operates 2 nuclear icebreakers with twin-reactor nuclear power plants of 75 thousand h.f. design capacity (the ‘Yamal’, and the ‘50 Let Pobedy’), and two icebreakers with single-reactor nuclear facilities of approximately 50 thousand h.f. (the ‘Taymyr’, and the ‘Vaygach’).
-The nuclear icebreaker ‘Sovetskiy Soyus’ is in the operational reserve.
+Currently Rosatomflot (a Rosatom company) operates 2 nuclear icebreakers with twin-reactor nuclear power plants of 81.5 thousand h.f. design capacity (the ‘Arktika’ and the ‘Sibir’), 2 nuclear icebreakers with twin-reactor nuclear power plants of 75 thousand h.f. design capacity (the ‘Yamal’, and the ‘50 Let Pobedy’), and two icebreakers with single-reactor nuclear facilities of approximately 50 thousand h.f. (the ‘Taymyr’, and the ‘Vaygach’).
 In addition, the fleet includes the ice-breaking LASH carrier and container ship the ‘Sevmorput’ with a 40 thousand h.f. power plant, as well as 5 service ships.

 ‘Rosatomflot’s’ principle activities are as follows: icebreaking support to assist in the navigation of the ships through the Northern Sea Route (NSR) and to the frozen ports of the Russian Federation, support for high-latitude research expeditions (in particular, expeditions to the floating Polar station «North Pole»); and the performance of emergency-rescue operations in the NSR and frozen seas outside the Arctic region.
 In addition, the company performs maintenance and repairs for both their own fleet and for external ship-owners, and participates in activities around the environmental rehabilitation of Russia’s North-Western region, as well as conducting tourist cruises to the North Pole, as well as to the islands and archipelagoes of the Central Arctic.